-Exercise increased caution in Bangladesh due to crime, terrorism, and kidnapping.**
+Exercise increased caution in Bangladesh due to crime, terrorism, and kidnapping.

-Exercise increased caution in Bangladesh due to crime and terrorism.
-Some areas have increased risk.
-Read the entire Travel Advisory.